 LT: 22, a lesbian immigrant from Texas who is living in the United Kingdom.
 Stuck around in North Wales for a while and studied English Literature with Creative Writing.
-Currently taking a MA in Scriptwriting at UEA and lucky enough to have an incredible girlfriend that supports me completely through my ridiculous writing binges.
+Have finished a MA in Scriptwriting at UEA, and I'm lucky enough to have an incredible girlfriend that supports me completely through my ridiculous writing binges.

 I reblog random shit and I occasionally post some of my writing, when time allows.

 Personal posts happen, as this is a personal blog.